temporalio/documentation/docs-src/cloud/how-to-setup-export.md

 #### Manual setup

-The manual setup provides an CloudFormation template to manually configure an CloudFormation stack.
+The manual setup provides a CloudFormation template to manually configure a CloudFormation stack.

 1. Open the Temporal Cloud UI and navigate to the Namespace you want to configure.
 2. Select **Configure** from the **Export** card.